hyjeko/hyjeko.github.io/Readme.md

 Delete will remove the polygon selected and its associated intersecting area if any exist.

+Deleting is accomplished by looping through the existing sketches for each delete sketch, determining if they intersect, then matching their exact areas, and removing them together.

 ### Initial Approach

 1. Create [Trello board](https://trello.com/b/xif1cI8h/airspace-link-coding-challenge) to manage work and understand problem